adrabkin/GarageDoorPI/README.md

   sudo apt-get install apache2 php5 libapache2-mod-php5

+ to set Wifi SSID and Password use: wpa_passphrase [ ssid ] [ passphrase ]
+ Then put the psk in the /etc/wpa_supplicant/wpa_supplicant.conf file

 Put the index.php into /var/www/html

 Wire up the Pi to the Relay as shown on http://www.sampaulling.com/raspberry-pi-garage-door-opener/.
 If you have more than one garage door, wire up the extra pins as well.